Strategic Plan

 1. Make our majors accessible to students whose primary instrument is not a traditional Western orchestral instrument.

-2. Encourage greater engagement with diversity and intersectional excellence.
+2. Encourage greater engagement with the University’s RISE priorities.

 3. Track student plans after graduation.